Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 ### DrawDatastoreGraph.ps1

-This script takes the input from GetZabbixDatastoreInfobyHost.ps1 and creates a jpg image representing a stacked bar chart for all the datastore in the ESX host.
+This script takes the input from GetZabbixDatastoreInfobyHost.ps1 and creates a jpg image representing a stacked bar chart for all the datastores in an ESX host.
-(just like GetZabbixDatastoreInfobyHost.ps1, thisscript isn't really useful for running against non ESX hosts and their datastores..)
+(just like GetZabbixDatastoreInfobyHost.ps1, this script isn't really useful for running against non ESX hosts and their datastores..)

-The default image name will be Hostnamemetrics.jpg byut can be altered using parameter below ($Hostname+$Filename)
+The default image name will be <Hostname><metrics>.jpg but can be altered using parameter below ($Hostname+$Filename)

 e.g.